diem/bcs/README.md

 #### Optional Data

 Optional or nullable data either exists in its full representation or does not.
-LCS represents this as a single byte representing the presence `0x01` or absence `0x00` of data.
+BCS represents this as a single byte representing the presence `0x01` or absence `0x00` of data.
 If the data is present then the serialized form of that data follows.
 For example: